lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   2. Separate the keys and signatures

      (mldsaPK, tradPK)       = DeserializePublicKey(pk)
-     (r, mldsaSig, tradSig)  = DeserializeSignatureValue(signature)
+     (r, mldsaSig, tradSig)  = DeserializeSignatureValue(s)

-   If Error during Desequencing, or if any of the component keys or signature values are not of the correct key type or length for the given component algorithm then output "Invalid signature" and stop.
+   If Error during deserialization, or if any of the component keys or signature values are not of the correct type or length for the given component algorithm then output "Invalid signature" and stop.